Aaron Linsdau: Books

+Linsdau is the author of more than forty books on polar travel, winter camping, outdoor skills, astronomy, and expedition preparation, published through Sastrugi Press.

-Adventure Expedition One, co-authored with Dr. Terry M. Williams, is a how-to manual for first-time explorers and adventurers.
-The objective of the guide is to teach safe preparation and travel techniques for expeditions.
+His early works include Adventure Expedition One, co-authored with Dr. Terry M. Williams, a how-to manual for first-time explorers focusing on expedition planning, risk management, and field preparation.

 In Antarctic Tears, Linsdau recounts a solo unsupported journey to and back the South Pole.
 On November 1, 2012, Aaron Linsdau set out to ski unsupported to the South Pole and back from Hercules Inlet.

-In Lost at Windy Corner, Aaron Linsdau attempted a solo climb of Denali in 2016.
+In Lost at Windy Corner, Aaron Linsdau attempted a solo climb of Denali in 2016 and 2017.
 He documented the experience of what climbing one of the seven summits alone was like.

-Linsdau wrote a series of guidebooks for the Solar eclipse of August 21, 2017 crossing the United States.
-The guides focus on the following states and locations: Jackson Hole, Oregon, Idaho, Wyoming, Nebraska, Illinois, Missouri, Kentucky, Tennessee, North Carolina, South Carolina.
+Linsdau has also written a 13-volume set of regional guidebooks for the Solar eclipse of August 21, 2017, covering viewing logistics, travel advice, and photography recommendations for locations across the United States, including Wyoming, Idaho, Oregon, Nebraska, Illinois, Kentucky, North Carolina, and South Carolina.

-Linsdau is publishing the series of guidebooks for the Solar eclipse of April 8, 2024 crossing the United States from Texas to Maine.
+He later authored a 15-volume series of state and regional guidebooks for the Solar eclipse of April 8, 2024, with titles covering the eclipse path from Texas to Maine, as well as Canada and Mexico.

-Documentary

-A documentary about Linsdau's expedition was released titled Antarctic Tears - Determination, Adversity, and the Pursuit of a Dream at the Bottom of the World.
+His works additionally include cold-weather manuals such as How to Keep Your Feet Warm in the Cold, and The Motivated Amateur's Guide to Winter Camping, as well as the instructional Denali Mountaineering Expedition Bundle for aspiring climbers.